Hello -I’m Rick!

 It’s not about overnight transformation.

-The position I’m in now.
-Creatively, professionally, and personally, it didn’t come from short cuts or ‘hacks’.
+The position I’m in now, creatively, professionally, and personally - it didn’t come from short cuts or hacks.
 It came from consistently (well, sort of!) doing the work, making mistakes, learning how my own brain works, then building and tweaking systems and habits that actually support my creative life rather than drain it.

-That’s the place I speak from.
+That’s the place I’m now coming from.

 What I do now

 On one side, I’m actively making things.
 Photography, filmmaking, YouTube.
-I know what it’s like to put things out there and seriously doubt it, but to force myself to do it anyway, and to keep doing it.
+I know what it’s like to put things out there and seriously doubt it, but to force myself to do it anyway (and to keep doing it).

-get out of their own way
+• get out of their own way

-rebuild REAL confidence
+• rebuild their self confidence

-get past perfectionism and procrastination
+• move beyond perfectionism and procrastination

-create consistently without burning out
+• create consistently (without burning out)

 Why creative people work with me